thibaultmg/acm-rag-content/docs/acm/2.15/search/main.md

 2. Type a word in the *Search box*, then Search finds your resources that contain that value.

-    - As you search for resources, you receive other resources that are related to your original search result, which help you visualize how the resources interact with other resources in the system.

-    - Search returns and lists each cluster with the resource that you search.
-For resources in the *hub* cluster, the cluster name is displayed as *local-cluster*.

-    - Your search results are grouped by `kind`, and each resource `kind` is grouped in a table.

-    - Your search options depend on your cluster objects.

-    - You can refine your results with specific labels.
-Search is case-sensitive when you query labels.
-See the following examples that you can select for filtering: `name`, `namespace`, `status`, and other resource fields.
+    **Note:** Search is case-sensitive when you query labels.

+3. See the following examples that you can select for filtering:
+    `name`, `namespace`, `status`, and other resource fields.
     Auto-complete provides suggestions to refine your search.
 See the following example:

     - Search for a single field, such as `kind:pod` to find all pod resources.